Charlie Parker: Early life

-Parker began playing the saxophone at age 11, and at age 14 he joined his high school band where he studied under bandmaster Alonzo Lewis.
+Parker began playing the saxophone at age 11, and at age 14 he joined the Lincoln High School band, where he studied under bandmaster Alonzo Lewis.
 His mother purchased a new alto saxophone around the same time.
-His father was often required to travel for work, but provided some musical influence because he was a pianist, dancer and singer on the Theatre Owners Booking Association (T.O.B.A.) circuit, later becoming a Pullman waiter or chef on the railways.
-Parker's mother, Addie, worked nights at the local Western Union office.
-His biggest influence at that time was a young trombone player named Robert Simpson, who taught him the basics of improvisation.
+Parker's biggest influence in his early teens was a young trombone player named Robert Simpson, who taught him the basics of improvisation.